Bioconductor/bioc_git_transition/doc/workflows/bioconductor-github-infrastructure.md

 ## Some git lingo

 A `remote` refers to a location for the database, and the user/developer interacts with the `remote` from his local mahcine.
 So in our case since we have two remote locations, the user would have two remotes set up.
+We call it by convention, but they can be called anything eg. "foo", "bar".

 1. `origin`: This is the GitHub remote location, and we call it `origin`.